sparevibes/search_engine/README.md

 In this assignment you will create a highly scalable web search engine.

+**Due Date:** Sunday, 9 May

+**Learning Objectives:**
+1. Learn to work with a moderate large software project
+1. Learn to parallelize data analysis work off the database
+1. Increased familiarity with indexes and rollup tables for speeding up queries

 ## Task 0: project setup

 1. Fork this github repo